-You can use the Microsoft Excel Input step to read data from Microsoft Excel.
+The Microsoft Excel Input step provides you with the ability to read data from Microsoft Excel.
 The following sections describe each of the available features for configuring this step.

-The default spreadsheet type is set to Excel 97-2003 XLS.
-When you are reading other file types, such as OpenOffice ODS or Excel 2007, and using special functions like protected worksheets, you need to change the Spread sheet type (engine) in the Files tab accordingly.
-If you are using password protected worksheets, you must set Spread sheet type (engine) to Excel 2007 XLSX (Apache POI).
+The default spreadsheet type (engine) is set to Excel 97-2003 XLS.
+When you are reading other file types like OpenOffice ODS or Excel 2007 and using special functions like protected worksheets, you need to change the Spread sheet type (engine) in the Content tab accordingly.

 Enter the following information in the transformation step name field:

 - Step name: Specifies the unique name of the Microsoft Excel Input transformation step on the canvas.
 You can customize the name or leave it as the default.

 You can use Preview rows to display the rows generated by this step.
 The Microsoft Excel Input step determines what rows to input based on the information you provide in the option tabs.
 This preview function helps you to decide if the information provided accurately models the rows you are trying to retrieve.

 The Microsoft Excel Input step features several tabs with fields.
 Each tab is described below.

 Use the Files tab to enter the following options to define the location of the Microsoft Excel source files: